Skip to content

 4. Review the import results for any warnings or errors.

-• The importer creates backups before converting.
-Check the backup folder to access original files.
+• The importer creates backups before converting (Logseq) or writes to a new folder (Obsidian, Roam).
+Check the backup or original folder to access source files.

 • Formatting issues are usually limited to platform-specific syntax (plugin commands, queries).
 The base markdown is always preserved.